Healthy living

 • diabetes and other metabolic disorders

-• children aged 6 months to 10 years receiving long-term aspirin therapy.
+• children aged 6 months to 10 years receiving long-term aspirin therapy

-• Pregnant people (at any stage of pregnancy)
+• pregnant people (at any stage of pregnancy)

-• People 65 years and older
+• people aged 65 years and older

 Influenza vaccination is also recommended for people who:

-Where to get the influenza vaccine
+Where to get the seasonal influenza vaccine

-When to get the influenza vaccine
+When to get the seasonal influenza vaccine

-The best time to get the influenza vaccine is in April/May, but you can get the influenza vaccine at any time during the influenza season, which is generally June to September.
-After vaccination it can take up to 2 weeks to develop immunity and protect you from influenza.
+The best time to get the influenza vaccine is before influenza season in April or May.
+You can get the influenza vaccine at any time during the influenza season, which is generally June to September.

 How the influenza vaccine works